Reading – Activities

 St Margaret Clitherow Ladies’ Group

-This generally meets on the first Saturday of the month.
-It gives an opportunity for the ladies of the Community to meet together at St John Fisher House for Mass, prayer, chat and talks on the spiritual life by the Group’s Chaplain, Fr Phipps.
+This generally meets on the second Saturday of the month.
+It gives an opportunity for the ladies of the Community to meet together at St John Fisher House for Mass, prayer, chat and talks on the spiritual life by the Group’s Chaplain, Fr Evans.
 There are also occasional day trips away, such as to the Shrine of Our Lady of Consolation of West Grinstead, and ‘The College’ – Blessed John Henry Newman’s home in Littlemore near Oxford.

 The schedule is as follows:

 10am Mass in the House chapel.

 12:10pm Group concludes.

 While the faithful of St William of York Latin Community are geographically dispersed – some are based in the Reading area, while others come from as far afield as Aldershot, Basingstoke, Oxford and Swindon – we are anxious to remain united in undertaking regular programmes of spiritual and corporal works of mercy.

 After our 8am First Saturday Mass, we have an apostolate of prayer outside of Reading’s BPAS Abortion Clinic, which is located at 121 London St, Reading RG1 4QA.
 There we pray 5 decades of the Rosary in reparation for sins committed against the Immaculate Heart of Mary and for an end to abortion.
 All are very welcome and we are pleased to be joined by parishioners from local parishes.

 We also have monthly pro-life Rosary intentions, which we recall in our daily Rosaries.